Emma Frost: Diamond form

+Nonetheless, her diamond form has a single molecular flaw, which, if exploited – such as being shot with a diamond bullet – can cause her body to shatter.

 Telekinetic potential

 On occasion, it has been hinted that Frost is also a latent telekinetic.
 Jean Grey's displaced psyche was able to use Frost's brain to generate a telekinetic force field and fly.
 During the Onslaught Saga, Frost unwittingly levitated several kitchen utensils while having a bad dream.
 When the mutant Synch "synched" with Frost's powers, he was able to use them to levitate several objects and individuals in the room.
 This phenomenon is then referred to as telekinesis and credited to Frost's psi powers.